Post

 As a coach, I work with professionals across the neurodivergent spectrum, those with a formal diagnosis, those who self-identify, and those who are simply seeking greater self-understanding.

-I can relate to and resonate with my clients due to my own lived experience with sensory sensitivity - I appreciate their challenges and I seek to empower each individual's unique experience in life and work.
+I can relate to and resonate with my clients due to my own lived experience - I appreciate their challenges and I seek to empower each individual's unique experience in life and work.

 I have a deep understanding of how sensitivity, empathy, and neurodivergence intersect when it comes to career and personal fulfillment.

-My coaching approach centers on identity alignment, energy management, and aligned action - all designed to help individuals thrive authentically in their work and life, whatever their neurotype or sensory profile.
+My coaching approach centres on identity alignment, energy management, and aligned action - all designed to help individuals thrive authentically in their work and life, whatever their neurotype or sensory profile.

 From Pathology to Identity